BLCM/wlmods/Apocalyptech/README.md

 ## Deprecated/Broken Mods

+I've also got a folder to contain mods which are proofs-of-concept, or didn't work, or which are no longer needed (either because of changes to the game itself, or because it was obsoleted by one of my other mods).
+There's a README in there which details most of those, so feel free to browse around if you want.

 ## Data Processing

 There's also a `dataprocessing` dir here, which is various utils that I use to